Katie10sfeldt/githubTest/javascript.md

 No numbers should be surrounded by "", because it will turn the number into a string, as opposed to a number.

 - Like in previous videos, we have seen comparing variables to string numbers.
 - [See numbers.js](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/numbers.js) for samples of math functions.

 [See here](https://www.w3schools.com/jsref/jsref_obj_math.asp) for more examples of math functions.

+## Day 23 - NaN (Not a Number)

+In relation to the previous lesson, if we try to multiply a number inside "" by a number, it will return a numerical value, only because JavaScript is trying to be helpful.

+However, if we were to try and multiply a number by "apple" the program will return "NaN" meaning not a number.

+This is useful if we are trying to determine if some input is a number when it should be.

+See an application of this in [nan.js]((https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/nan.js)